 This is another myth about trekking in Winter that we have heard.
 Many trekkers who come with also believe that any time during the winter, they are likely to see snowfall.

-It is a wrong myth because it does not snow all the time in winter.
+The real truth: It is a wrong myth because it does not snow all the time in winter.
 When you get to see snowfall, consider yourself lucky.
 Do not confuse with the presence of already fallen snow during the trek.
 Those snow is constantly accumulating from mid-December onwards.

 6. Temperature is going to be minus throughout the day